arpit-mittal-ds/Data-Architect/5 -  Data Governance/Lesson-2-Metadata-Management/ReadMe.md

 ## Lesson Objectives:

-Create Conceptual and Logical Enterprise Data Models
+Understand why Metadata Management is important.

+Create an Enterprise Data Model, providing a holistic view of the data in a company.

 Understand the different types of metadata: business, technical and operational metadata